Designated Cultural Assets Held in the National Library of Korea

 • Revision and annotation of “Taesan yorok (Book of Obstetrics)” written by Rho Jungyae in 1434; invaluable historical record of the history of the Korean language and traditional Chinese medicine

-7 Treasure No. 1537-1 Seobuk pia yanggye malli illam jido (Comprehensive Map for Defense of West and North Borders) 1 book
+7 Treasure Seobuk pia yanggye malli illam jido (Comprehensive Map for Defense of West and North Borders) 1 book

 • Military map showing strategic points in the Northern region of Joseon and also Manchuria